|

 Oklahoma Glory) 1980 bay rabicano mare, 14.3

-Barbara Niemi in Calhoun, Georgia.
+Barbara Niemi of Treble Clef Farm in Calhoun, Georgia.
 Being young newlyweds, we did not have the

 funds for tack or anything else except the mare's board, so I

-started riding her in a halter and quickly progressed to bridleless.
+started riding her bareback in a halter and quickly progressed to bridleless.

 team, whose horses, all grays, did synchronized riding in formation